2002–03 Philadelphia Flyers season

-The 2002–03 Philadelphia Flyers season was the Philadelphia Flyers' 36th season in the National Hockey League (NHL).
-After a hard-fought seven-game victory over the Toronto Maple Leafs in the first round — their first playoff series win in three years — the Flyers were eliminated in six games by the Ottawa Senators in the Eastern Conference Semifinals.
+The 2002–03 Philadelphia Flyers season was the franchise's 36th season in the National Hockey League (NHL).
+After a hard-fought seven-game victory over the Toronto Maple Leafs in the first round – their first playoff series win in three years – the Flyers were eliminated in six games by the Ottawa Senators in the Eastern Conference semifinals.

 Off-season

 Ken Hitchcock, seen here in 2013, was hired as the 15th head coach in team history.

 On May 14, the Flyers hired Stanley Cup-winning head coach Ken Hitchcock to replace Bill Barber, who was fired on April 30.
 Hitchcock, who had served as an assistant coach for the Flyers for three seasons from 1990 to 1993, had been fired three months earlier by the Dallas Stars midway through his seventh season as the team's head coach.
 Craig Hartsburg, head coach of the Sault Ste.
 Marie Greyhounds and a former Flyers assistant coach from 1990 to 1994, and Wayne Fleming, head coach of the Canadian national team, were hired as assistant coaches.

 The Flyers made three trades in the ten days leading up to the 2002 NHL entry draft.
 On June 12, goaltender Brian Boucher and a 2002 third-round pick were traded to the Phoenix Coyotes for centerman Michal Handzus and goaltender Robert Esche, effectively cementing Roman Cechmanek as the Flyers' starting goaltender.
 Made expendable by Handzus' acquisition, centerman Jiri Dopita was traded to the Edmonton Oilers six days later for a 2003 third-round pick and a conditional 2004 draft pick.

 A day before the draft the Flyers made a surprising trade that saw them acquire the fourth overall pick, which they used to select highly touted Finnish defenseman Joni Pitkanen, from the Tampa Bay Lightning in exchange for third-line winger Ruslan Fedotenko and two 2002 second-round picks.
-Though Tampa Bay received some criticism for what was seen as a light return for a high draft pick, the trade ultimately came back to haunt the Flyers two years later in the Eastern Conference Finals, when Fedotenko scored six goals against them as the Lightning advanced to the 2004 Stanley Cup Finals.
+Though Tampa Bay received some criticism for what was seen as a light return for a high draft pick, the trade ultimately came back to haunt the Flyers two years later in the Eastern Conference finals, when Fedotenko scored six goals against them as the Lightning advanced to the 2004 Stanley Cup Final.

 Philadelphia stood pat when free agency opened on July 1 and opted not to re-sign trade deadline acquisition Adam Oates as well as veteran defenseman Luke Richardson, both Group III unrestricted free agents.
 The Flyers received compensatory picks in the 2003 NHL entry draft from the league for both players after they signed with Anaheim and Columbus respectively, garnering a third-round pick for Oates and a fourth-round pick for Richardson.